-The Company has also formulated the Corporate Finance and Consumer Finance Business Classification according to business characteristics and scales.
-The directions for credit rating are formulated for corporate and individual account holders.
-The credit rating scores of the debtors are classified into 10 grades (C1-C10), which is an internal credit rating and is used for risk management.
+The Group has formulated the "Corporate Finance and Consumer Finance Business Classification" according to the business characteristics and scales.
+The directions for credit rating are formulated for corporate account holders and individual account holders.
+The credit rating scores of the debtors are classified into 10 grades (C1~C10), which is an internal credit rating and it is used for risk management.
 The credit rating is used as reference for credit approval and as reference in determining credit conditions.
-Those with poor credit ratings are subject to more frequent credit review.
+Those with a poor credit rating are subject to higher credit review frequency.